 Information students will need to gather prior to completing the Contract Request Form:

-- Name, address, telephone number, fax number, and e-mail of artist or agent
+- Name, address, telephone number, and e-mail of artist or agent

 - Type of event (lecture, concert, dance, etc.)